cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 # Concepts

-This will introduce concepts (features, scenarios, Gherkin, steps, ubiquitous language, glue code, etc)
+Cucumber helps you define what your product should do, not how it should do it.

-Ask what should it do, not how should it do it
+Definitions for terms can be found under the Reference section.

 # Creating a Project (IDE)